ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  3. Backlog items
  4. Feedback from users

- Each of the items in the backlog is tagged with 'finished' and 'unfinished' -> add something about this.
+ Each of the items in the backlog was tagged with 'finished' and 'unfinished' to indicate which items on the list had been completed and implemented.